nominalaeon/guides/javascript/single-responsibility.md

 **"that `assignStatus` function with the field names being passed in as strings just.....ugh"**

-The code here is meant to mime scenarios from a really weird cartoon.
+The code here is meant to mime scenarios from a weird cartoon.
 It is garbage parading as pseudo code.
-Please don't use this to illustrate some point about the state of front-end these days, and definitely don't ever copy/pasta any part of any of this into your own programs.
+Please don't use this to illustrate some point about the state of front-end these days, and definitely don't ever copy/pasta code from the internet straight into your own programs.

 <img src="../_images/single-responsibility/gotta-relax.png" height="260px" />